SoftInstigate/restheart-website/docs/security/secure-connection-to-mongodb.md

 ## Restrict permissions of MongoDB user

 In the previous examples we used a MongoDB user with *root *role for the sake of simplicity.
-This allows RESTHeart Platform Core to execute any command on any MongoDB resource.
+This allows RESTHeart Core to execute any command on any MongoDB resource.

 On production environments a strong security isolation is mandatory.

 In order to achieve it, the best practice is:

-1. use the mongo-mounts configuration option to restrict the resources exposed by RESTHeart Platform Core;
+1. use the mongo-mounts configuration option to restrict the resources exposed by RESTHeart Core;
 2. use a MongoDB user with just enough permission: *read* or *readWrite* on mounted databases

 The following example, creates a MongoDB user with appropriate roles to expose the databases *restheart.